ionextdebug/NOSTR-COMMUNITY-STANDARD/README.md

 > “This NIP defines the basic protocol that should be implemented by everybody.”

-***CLAUSE 1***.
-A well-formed component (relay, client, user) that implements an optional NIP needs to implement it, if implemented any, according to the requirements of each optional NIP.
+***CLAUSE 1***: A component that does not implement the mandatory NIP-01, or respect the requirements to implement an optional NIP, is classified as an ill-formed component.

 > “New NIPs may add new optional (or mandatory) fields and messages and features to the structures and flows described here.”

-***CLAUSE 2***: A component that does not implement the mandatory NIP-01, or respect the requirements to implement an optional NIP, is classified as an ill-formed component.
+***CLAUSE 2***.
+A well-formed component (relay, client, user) that implements an optional NIP needs to implement it, if implemented any, according to the requirements of each optional NIP.

 > “Each user has a keypair.”